Jacobus Philippus Snyman: Capture of an armoured train

-The following day, on the 14th of October, General Snyman with 200 mounted burghers attacked Captain Lord Charles Cavendish-Bentinck's cavalry squadron and an armoured train located north of Mafeking.
+The train was in constant motion, steaming forwards and backwards with the intention of giving the Boers an uncertain target.
 The crew of the leading truck consisted of a detachment of the British South African Police and Railway Volunteers under Captain Ashley Williams.
 The truck was armed with a Maxim and the crew were armed with Lee-Metford rifles.
 The second truck was also armed with a Maxim and the third truck carried a Hotchkiss gun.
+The Transvalers had a difficult position here and were almost without cover, but they held on, fearless, firing with speed.
+At this point nine relatives, including five of General Snyman's sons, were together.

+At this time fresh cavalry advanced with cannon from Mafeking and disappeared behind a camp of thorn trees to the south-west of the Boer position and aimed their cannon at General Snyman's position.
+The fight was now getting serious.
+The cannonballs smashed in front and behind the Boer positions, kicking up long streaks of dust from the earth to the right and left, but the two Maxim guns of the Boers were brought to this point and did a good job.
 The fighting was fierce and Colonel Baden-Powell dispatched a squadron of the Bechuanaland Protectorate Regiment under Captain Charles FitzClarence to cover the train's retreat.
 General Snyman lured the squadron into an ambush that prohibited Captain FitzClarence from retreating on account of the number of his wounded.
-Lord Bentinck managed to cover Captain FitzClarence's escape with the assistance of the armored train.
+The Boers had a splendid position, and the armoured train dared not shoot at the Kraal for fear of hitting their own troops.
+So the cavalry master was ordered to retreat to Mafeking with his hard-pressed cavalry, but he needed reinforcements to take his wounded with him.
+Then Captain Bentinck and his squadron came to his aid; the train took the seriously wounded, and at a quarter to twelve the retreat had commenced.
+Lord Bentinck managed to cover Captain FitzClarence's escape with the assistance of the armoured train.
 The British numbered 2 killed (Corporal J. Pharland and Trooper N.J.
-Walsh) and 16 wounded (including Lord Bentinck and Lieutenant Brady).
+Walsh) and 16 wounded (including Captain Bentinck and Lieutenant Brady).
 The burghers numbered 1 killed and 6 wounded.
+Commandant Josephus Daniel Lourens Botha of the Marico commando fought under General Snyman.

+Destroying the railway line, occupying Lobatse and fighting at Gaborone

 On the 18th General Snyman left Mafeking and traveled northwards destroying the railway line at several points, making contact with Commandant Pieter D. Swart at Lobatse on the 20th.

 On the 23rd Commandant-General Piet Joubert sent a telegram to President Paul Kruger explaining that the Marico burghers had taken Lobatse, and General Snyman fights now and then at Gaborone and elsewhere before succeeding General Cronje at Mafeking.
 Close to Gaborone in the far north there were 400 burghers, and at Derdepoort, the entrance to Rustenburg, there were another 300 men.